 If the organization then comes up in the search results it means that (1) they're recognized by the IRS as a nonprofit organization and (2) donations you may make to the organization are tax deductible on your own personal income tax return.
 Some restrictions will apply and your accountant or tax preparer should be able to explain this to you in more detail as it pertains to your own unique situation.

 View Our Tax Returns

 The IRS requires that tax-exempt organizations (nonprofits) file what they call "annual information returns".
 The specific form that should be filed will depend upon the unique circumstances surrounding the organization filing the return.
 These different returns are known collectively as the Form-990 series.

 The IRS also requires that tax-exempt organizations make their annual tax returns publicly available.
-Please click on the links below to view Encouragemint's past Form 990 filings.
+Although Encouragmint is no longer a tax-exempt organization you can still view our past Form 990 filings below.

 View Our Annual Reports

 The State of New Jersey requires that all NJ-based corporations file an annual report.
 The State requires that this document be completed electronically.
 As such we are not provided with a paper copy or electronic version of the completed report that we are able to post on this page.

 This report can however be obtained for a small printing fee from the New Jersey Department of the Treasury, Division of Revenue and Enterprise Services by clicking here.
 Please be aware that these annual reports contain limited and primarily demographic information such as the address of the business and registered agent as well as the names of the officers or directors, and not specific information about our programs and services, or any detailed financial information.